JSwizzleDizzle/CIS4930-Project/README.md

-# TERMINAL Project
+# CIS4930 Project
 Group project for CIS4930 Internet Computing

 ## Project Description
-TERMINAL is a web-based game where...
+Terminal Illness is a web-based game where...

 ## Project Structure